-During each mid-term and retention election performance review period of a judge or justice, the Commission shall arrange for a conference between each judge or justice and a Conference Team.
-The purpose of this conference shall be to assist in identifying aspects of the judge's or justice's performance that may need improvement and to help the judge or justice to develop plans for self-improvement.
+During each mid-term and retention election performance review period of a judge, the Commission shall arrange for a conference between each judge and a Conference Team.
+The purpose of this conference shall be to assist in identifying aspects of the judge's performance that may need improvement and to help the judge to develop plans for self-improvement.
 The activities and operations of the Conference Teams shall be governed by the following provisions:

-(a) Composition.
-Each Conference Team shall be appointed by the Chairperson of the Commission or his or her designee and shall be composed of a member of the public, an attorney who is a member of the State Bar of Arizona, and a judge or justice (active or retired).
+Each Conference Team shall be appointed by the Chairperson of the Commission or his or her designee and shall be composed of a member of the public, an attorney who is a member of the State Bar of Arizona, and a judge (active or retired).
 No more than one member of a Conference Team may be a member of the Commission.

-(d) Meetings.
-Meetings shall be at the call of the Conference Team.
-All meetings shall be confidential.
+Meetings shall be at the call of the Conference Team All meetings shall be confidential.
 No meeting shall take place unless all three (3) members are present.

-(e) Self-Evaluation Form.
-Prior to meeting with the Conference Team, each judge or justice shall complete a self-evaluation form approved by the Commission reflecting his or her perception of his or her performance as to each judicial performance criterion.
+Prior to meeting with the Conference Team, each judge shall complete a self-evaluation form approved by the Commission reflecting his or her perception of his or her performance as to each judicial performance criterion.
 The completed self- evaluation form is confidential and plays no role in the evaluation/retention process.
-It shall be furnished only to the Conference Team before its meeting with the judge or justice, and then to his or her Presiding Judge or Chief Judge, and to the Chief Justice, along with the self-improvement plan described in Paragraph (h) below.
+It shall be furnished only to the Conference Team before its meeting with the judge, and then to his or her Presiding Judge or Chief Judge, and to the Chief Justice, along with the self-improvement plan described in Paragraph (h) below.